Marlow14/IntermediateNode/Labs/Ch03-Middleware-Error-Handling/Part3-3/README.md

         a(href="/login") Login
     ```

-1. Which file would be a good place to indicate the route for this path?
+1. Think about which file would be a good place to indicstore the route mapping for this path of `/login`?

 1. Let's add the /login route to the index.js file.
 The URL / is the root/index.
 If the URL were to be /users/login we could add it to the users.js file.
 Which HTTP method is needed to request the login page?